salimcodes/OCR-with-Azure-Template/README.md

 # Optical-Character-Recognition-with-Azure

-There are seven steps in this exercise;
+There are six steps in this exercise;

 - Create your repository using this one as a template

 - Clone that repository locally

-- Install the dependencies on the `requirements.txt`

 - Provision a Cognitive Services resource on Azure portal